ClericPy/torequests/doc/document.md

     - time_interval: seconds waiting for request interval between 2 requests;
                     n + time_interval params will be used for the frequency control.
     - catch_exception: when raise an error,
-                    if be set with True (by default), return RequestsException obj (__bool__ is always False) else if False, raise the origin Exception the RequestsException obj or origin Exception will contains all request-arg in args attribute.
+                    if be set with True (by default), return FailureException obj (__bool__ is always False) else if False, raise the origin Exception the FailureException obj or origin Exception will contains all request-arg in args attribute.

 close(self, wait=True)
     - close the session and pool